shankarpriyank/shankarpriyank/README.md

 # Hi, I'm Priyank Shankar 👋

 ###  About me:
 Hey!
-I'm Priyank, a third-year CS student from India, a software developer who loves to build products that make this world a better place to live.
+I'm Priyank, a final year CS student from India, a software developer who loves to build products that make this world a better place to live.
 I usually like to work around **Android development**, **Backend development**, and I right now am also getting my hands dirty in **Blockchain** .

 This summer I worked as an Android Dev Intern at Jar.
 I also contributed to Organic Maps in **Google Summer of Code 2022**, you can see my project [here](https://summerofcode.withgoogle.com/archive/2022/projects/51VM0qGG)